 Separately on Tuesday, Turkey’s prime minister repeated his call for President Assad to step down.

 “For the welfare of your own people and the region, just leave that seat,” Recep Tayyip Erdogan said in a televised speech.

 He reminded Assad of the bloody end of Libya’s Muammar Gaddafi and those of past leaders, including Adolf Hitler.

 “If you want to see someone who has fought until death against his own people, just look at Nazi Germany, just look at Hitler, at Mussolini, at Nicolae Ceausescu in Romania,” he said.

 “If you cannot draw any lessons from these, then look at the Libyan leader who was killed just 32 days ago.”

 The military crackdown in Syria has killed nearly 4,000 people, according to several estimates.

-The Local Co-ordination Committees, a prominent activist network, and the British-based Syrian Observatory for Human Rights, said four children, between the ages of 10 and 15, were killed by bullets fired at random from a military checkpoint near the town of Houla, in Homs.
+The Local Co-ordination Committees (LCC), a prominent activist network, and the British-based Syrian Observatory for Human Rights, said four children were among those killed.
+The minors were between the ages of 10 and 15 and were killed by bullets fired at random from a military checkpoint in Homs.